Europe uneasy in IMF spotlight as Tokyo meetings start

 European officials insist they are on track to deliver reforms, and want to see closer scrutiny of the U.S. fiscal issues instead.
 U.S. Treasury Secretary Timothy Geithner said Washington has a window of opportunity to address the fiscal cliff after the November 6 presidential election.

-Both topics will be on the agenda, along with the IMF's own internal reform efforts, which have stalled.
+Both topics are on the agenda, along with the IMF's own internal reform efforts, which have stalled.

 The Fund was supposed to have completed by the Tokyo meetings a set of voting reforms that would give fast-growing emerging markets greater say in the international lender and vault China to the No. 3 spot.